What the HIV That's what you do, Claudio, that's what you need to understand, a doctor told me.

 In general, these infections can be very serious or life-threatening.
 They are called opportunistic infections.

-I (the author of the text) was diagnosed at the hospital.
+Eu (the author of the text, not the translator) I was diagnosed at the hospital.
 I was really sick and didn't know what was going on.

 So they did an HIV test and I tested positive.